rubys/showcase/README.md

 with Rails.
 Phusion Passenger provides a [different approach](https://stackoverflow.com/questions/48669947/multitenancy-passenger-rails-multiple-apps-different-versions-same-domain).

-For this use case, the Phusion Passenger is the best match.
+For this use case, the Phusion Passenger approach is the best match.
 The database for a mid-size local event is about a megabyte in size (about the size of a single camera image), and can be kept in sqlite3.
 Passenger provides a [passenger_min_instances](https://www.phusionpassenger.com/library/config/nginx/reference/#passenger_min_instances) `0` option that allow a reasonable number of past, present, and future events to be hosted essentially without any overhead when not in use.
 This does mean